-RECOMMENDED SEAL SELECTION PROCEDURE
+ANNEX A-RECOMMENDED SEAL SELECTION PROCEDURE

-The seal selection procedure was introduced in the first edition to give guidance to the user in selecting a seal for a specific application.
+The seal selection procedure was introduced in the First Edition to give guidance to the user in selecting a seal for a specific application.
 These applications, as well as the procedures, are broken down into three process fluids: nonhydrocarbon, nonflashing hydrocarbon, and flashing hydrocarbon.
 The procedure goes through a number of steps including selection of the seal type, arrangement, and piping plan.
-The selection procedure has been revised for the second edition to include the new seal designs and categories.
+The selection procedure has been revised for the Second Edition to include the new seal designs and categories.
 It also has a greater focus on the selection of the seal arrangement.
-The third edition and ISO 21049 have further revised the flowcharts to improve seal and piping plan selections.

-STANDARD FLUSH PLANS AND AUXILIARY HARDWARE
+ANNEX D-STANDARD FLUSH PLANS AND AUXILIARY HARDWARE

-The annexes contain all the standard piping plans for mechanical seals.
-While most of these piping plans were also in the first edition, there have been several changes to reflect different technologies and address the requirements of the new seal designs.
+Annex D contains all the standard piping plans for mechanical seals.
+While most of these piping plans were also in the First Edition, there have been several changes to reflect different technologies and address the requirements of the new seal designs.

 Plan 14 is a combination of a Plan 11 and a Plan 13 (Figure 8).
 This is most commonly used on vertical pumps where there is a need to provide a flush to the seal chamber while continually venting back to suction.
-This plan was included in API 610 eight edition and has now been moved in API 682 second edition.
+This plan was included in API 610, Eighth Edition (1995), and has now been moved in API 682, Second Edition (2002).

 A Plan 53 is a dual pressurized liquid seal support system.
-In the first edition, this was defined as a reservoir that is pressurized by an inert gas.
+In the First Edition, this was defined as a reservoir that is pressurized by an inert gas.
 While this is the most common method of providing a Plan 53, other options also exist.
 It was difficult to specify these options, though, since there were no recognized designations for them nor any standardized details on piping and instrumentation.
-The second edition has addressed this by defining three variations of the Plan 53: Plan 53A, 53B, and 53C.
+The Second Edition has addressed this by defining three variations of the Plan 53: Plan 53A, 53B, and 53C.
 These variations are considered as technically equivalent.
 If the user specifies a Plan 53, any of these variations may be provided.